 E-books are books that exist in digital form, and are readable on computers or other electronic devices.
-Hiebert Library actually has more e-books in its collection than it does print books, so this is a very important part of the resources available to our library users.All of our e-books are available simply by clicking on a link from your search results list.
-After performing a search, you will often see results for e-books, which include a link for you to click (see an example below)
+Hiebert Library has more e-books in its collection than it does print books, so this is a very important part of the resources available to our library users.All of our e-books are available simply by clicking on a link from your search results list.
+After performing a search, you will often see results for e-books, which include a link for you to click.

 Once you click on this link, you will be taken to the e-book provider's website, where you will be able to view the book.
 You will not be required to download any additional software or apps in order to view it.

-The vast majority of our e-books are available through this provider.
-Ebrary has an excellent set of tutorials explaining how to use its site.
+Most of our e-books are available through ProQuest.
+They have an excellent set of tutorials explaining how to use e-books on their site.
 We recommend that you read the tutorials for the online reader and the bookshelf.
 A video tutorial also is available.

-Creating your own personal Ebrary account is an excellent idea, since it allows you to save e-books for future use, highlight text, and make notes in books.
-Read the bookshelf guide for instructions on creating an account.
+Creating your own personal ProQuest account is an excellent idea, since it allows you to save e-books for future use, highlight text, and make notes in books.
+Read the bookshelf guide (linked above) for instructions on creating an account.
 Once you've created an account, we recommend that you bookmark the page for easy access later.
 You can also find a login link on the library home page (click on the Library Resources tab to find it).

 HathiTrust Digital Library

-HathiTrust is a partnership of academic & research institutions, offering a collection of millions of titles digitized from libraries around the world.
+HathiTrust offers millions of books digitized from libraries around the world.
 Hiebert Library has links to some of these full-text resources available in its online catalog.
 Most of these are older books no longer protected by copyright.
 Because they are quite old, these books may not be ideal for most current research, but often provide a useful historical perspective on various topics.